| |

 million, the foreign exchange burden imposed by these

-imports is small change when compared to the $270 billion
+imports is small change when compared to the $270

-farmers.
-Since these imports are being used to shore
+offered to domestic farmers.
+Since these imports are

-up stocks meant for the public distribution system,
+being used to shore up stocks meant for the public

-would be that much higher, with the subsidy being paid
+subsidy for wheat would be that much higher, with

-to international suppliers in order to dampen domestic
+in order to dampen domestic inflation.

-While high international prices are the immediate cause
+While high international prices are the immediate

-the government to ensure adequate domestic procurement
+of the government to ensure adequate domestic procurement

 and to assess global price trends.
 Operating on the